NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Elemental Summons.md

 You can call the elements to you.
-You can spend 10 minutes in concert with nature to replace a spell you've prepared in one of your druid spell slots with a [[Spells/Summon Elemental|Summon Elemental]] spell of the same rank.
+You can spend 10 minutes in concert with nature to replace a spell you've prepared in one of your druid spell slots with a [[Summon Elemental|Summon Elemental]] spell of the same rank.

 *Source: Pathfinder Player Core*
 *ORC*